 - Place all ingredients in the bowl of a food processor fitted with the chopping blade, and process until smooth, or to desired consistency.
 Add additional coconut milk if a thinner texture is desired.

-- Serve immediately with fresh fruit or sugar-cinnamon pita chips.
+- Serve immediately with fresh fruit.

 How do you heart walnuts?
 Don't forget to check out the other great CaWalnut recipes below!